 Why email marketing for physical therapists?

-Email marketing is suitable for physical therapists who wanted to boost their revenue, get immediate results, build a stronger relationship with their patients.
+Email marketing is suitable for physical therapists who wanted to boost their revenue, get immediate results, and build a stronger relationship with their patients.

 In this section, we’ve listed several reasons why email marketing should be included in your digital marketing strategy.